-For those who often find the project management process daunting, here are some tips to help you become an effective project manager.
+For those who often find the project management process daunting, we’ll simplify what you need to know and do to help you become an effective project manager.

-Project managers are often accorded great respect for their leadership abilities and, as a result, soft skills are of great importance.
+Good project managers are often accorded great respect for their leadership abilities and, as a result, soft skills are of great importance.
 To be an effective project manager, you must be able to bring out the best performance from all project team members.
-They might need to take up the role of a coach, helping everyone else work together.
-They might need to engage in tough conversations with the stakeholders and team members.
+They might need to take up the role of a coach, helping everyone else work together, or perhaps they may need to engage in tough conversations with the stakeholders and team members.
 All this will require a bunch of soft skills.

-Technology has been a charm for most project managers, with online project management software being at the top of this list.
-Typically, the software serves as a big store-house for all critical project information.
-From documents to files, giving feedback to file sharing, seamless collaboration to effective communication – project management software serves as a centralized platform not only for the project manager but everyone else in the team.
+Technology has been helpful for most project managers, with online project management software being at the top of this list.
+Typically, the project management tools like monday.com serve as a store-house for all critical project information.
+From documents to files, giving feedback to file sharing, and seamless collaboration to effective communication, project management software serves as a centralized platform not only for the project manager but everyone else on the team.

-While you might have the right balance of soft skills, the truth is that effective project management will also require a bunch of technical skills – most of which you will acquire from the various PM certifications.
+While you might have the right balance of soft skills, the truth is that effective project management will also require a bunch of technical skills, many of which you can acquire from various PM certifications.
 Also, many people assume that project management training is for new/junior project managers, which is certainly not the case.
-There are numerous project management courses available – from beginner to more advanced ones – which can improve your skills for effective project management.
+There are numerous project management courses available that can improve your skills for effective project management.

 With project management training, you can also fill any skill gaps you might be experiencing or refresh a few of the methodologies and key project management principles you learned some years back.
 In most cases, project management certification is often associated with high performance.

-Besides being an important leadership trait, you must possess, communication is also essential in effective project management.
-To run your projects smoothly, consistent and effective communication must take place between the relevant stakeholders and clients.
+Besides being an important leadership trait, communication is also essential in effective project management.
+To run your projects smoothly, consistent and effective communication must take place between the relevant stakeholders and clients, and most importantly, your team!
 Besides, new changes must be relayed to team members to prevent “surprise attacks.”
-As a project manager, the greatest step you can take towards effective project management is ensuring that all communication lines between your team members and yourself are always open so that anyone can come up to you with any questions or doubts.
+As a successful project manager, the greatest step you can take towards effective project management is ensuring that all communication lines between your team members and yourself are always open so that anyone can come up to you with any questions or doubts.